yao8839836/LPS-GNN/README.md

-# PB-GNN
+# LPS-GNN
-The implementation of PB-GNN.
+The implementation of LPS-GNN.